vlad17/IPython-2to3/README.md

 `ipy2to3 fromfile.ipynb tofile.ipynb` converts ipython2 file `fromfile.ipynb` to an ipython3 file `tofile.ipynb`.

+### Testing

+Thanks to user shimondoodkin for adding unit tests!
+To invoke call `python testing/test.py` from the directory root.

 ### Future Work

 Make a lint checker for style of notebooks as well (How would this report location of the problem?
 Maybe it could automatically fix the problems and re-save the notebook?).